-During the previous year ended 31 March 2017, the Board had entered into a Memorandum of Understanding (MOU) with the West Indies Cricket Board for hosting the two T20 matches in Florida, USA on 27th and 28th August 2016 and the Board had recorded a net surplus of Rs.
-37.16 Crores during the year ended 31st March, 2017.
+During the year ended 31 March 2017, the Board had entered into a Memorandum of Understanding (MOU) with the West Indies Cricket Board for hosting the two T20 matches in Florida, USA on 27th and 28th August 2016 and the Board had recorded a net surplus of Rs.
+37.16 Crores during the year ended 31st March 2017.
 In this regard:

-a) The Board has accounted for Income from Sale of Media\Rights for the matches played in the United States of America (USA) amounting to Rs.
-34.20 Crores on the basis of current understanding with the Media Rights Holder, in the absence of signed contracts/agreements.

-SCHEDULES FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 31st MARCH, 2019 b) The Board has accounted for Income from Sale of Tickets amounting to Rs.
+- a) The Board has accounted for Income from Sale of Media Rights for the matches played in the United States of America (USA) amounting to Rs.
+34.20 Crores on the basis of current understanding with the Media Rights Holder, in the absence of signed contracts/agreements. - b) The Board has accounted for Income from Sale of Tickets amounting to Rs.
 13.87 Crores on the basis of information available with the Board and the ticket revenue statement on which certain agreed upon procedures were performed by a firm of Certified Public Accountants who have indicated that information with regard to the complimentary tickets is solely based on the email and report of the ticketing agency.